 Some of the drug delivery devices utilized in our products and product candidates are provided by single source unaffiliated third-party companies.
-We are dependent on the sustained cooperation and effort of those third-party companies both to supply the devices and, in some cases, to conduct the studies required for approval or other regulatory clearance of the devices.
+We are dependent on the sustained cooperation and effort of those third-party companies both to supply the devices and to maintain regulatory compliance with the FDA quality system regulations applicable to medical device, and, in some cases, to conduct the studies required for approval or other regulatory clearance of the devices.
 We are also dependent on those third-party companies continuing to maintain such approvals or clearances once they have been received.
 Failure of third-party companies to supply the devices, to successfully complete studies on the devices in a timely manner, or to obtain or maintain required approvals or clearances of the devices could result in increased development costs, delays in or failure to obtain regulatory approval and delays in product candidates reaching the market or in gaining approval or clearance for expanded labels for new indications.
 We filed a Field Alert Report for enoxaparin in June 2013, as required by the FDA for certain quality issues with safety implications, because the product did not meet functionality criteria.
 The needle-shielding component was breaking during shipping, preventing correct administration of the medication.
 While the specific issues related to this Field Alert Report were resolved, we may experience similar issues in the future.
 In addition, loss of regulatory approval or clearance of a device that is used with our product may result in the removal of our product from the market.